This oozy, slow roasted tomatoes recipe is perfect for an antipasto!

 Put the tomatoes (on the vine if possible) in a small, shallow roasting tray with the olive oil, salt and pepper, herbs tucked underneath, and pop in the oven at 70 degrees (Gas mark 4) for an hour.

 I have used Piccollini, but feel free to use any tomatoes you have at hand.
 If you have larger tomatoes, just slice them.
-I also had a big bottle I brought back from Santorini last year left still.
+I also had a big bottle of Greek olive oil (arguably the best) I brought back from Santorini last year left still.
 We're eking it out as much as we can.
 And used a sprig of rosemary, oregano, a bay leaf, and a few fresh sage leaves.
 Use any herbs you have to hand.

 That is it.